CO2 FREE (Realization of a Carbon-neutral Society)

 Leading Society by Advancing Toward Zero-Carbon Ready

 Scope 3 Net Zero can only be achieved when all parties in the value chain including trading partners and clients become Zero-Carbon Ready.
 The Company will implement the maximum possible measures concerning Scope 3 to become Zero-Carbon Ready by 2040.
-Specifically, for category (i), we will slash CO2 emissions by suppliers of materials and parts by 80%, and for category (xi), we will develop a lineup of CO2-free standard solutions in all businesses.
+Specifically, for category (i), we will slash CO2 emissions by suppliers of materials and parts by 80% compared to fiscal 2021, and for category (xi), we will develop a lineup of CO2-free standard solutions in all businesses.
 Moreover, we will reduce CO2 emissions by more than the Company’s own Scope 3 emissions by working toward achieving a hydrogen-based society and engaging in the CCUS business, thereby contributing to the early achievement of carbon neutrality around the world.

 Scope 3 Breakdown by Categories